SuperValue: History

 G.U.S.
 (Grocers United Stores) was launched as a grocery store co-operative in 1928, and quickly opened 15 stores.
 Store numbers reached 167 in 1948.

 The Opawa, Christchurch store became the first store under the SuperValue brand in 1964.
 SuperValue started out as SuperValu, with no ‘e’, but following an uproar from customers about the spelling that it was quickly changed.

 The 1964 opening of the first SuperValue store was a turning point when New Zealand started adopting the supermarket concept from overseas.
 At the time this was different for New Zealand consumers, whose usual style was picking weekly groceries from many outlets.

 SuperValue Supermarkets was purchased by JR Rattray in 1991.
 Countdown, SuperValue and Rattray were purchased by Foodland (FAL) in 1993.
 The brands became subsidiaries of Progressive Enterprises in 1995.

+In 2005, Woolworths, one of the major supermarket chain of Australia, partnered with Metcash, the supplier of the Australian IGA as well as other independent supermarket brands, acquired Foodland.
+Woolworths acquired all Foodland's New Zealand stores, while Metcash acquired some of the Foodland's business in Australia.

-In 2008, SuperValue had 39 stores, including seven in Auckland.
+In 2008, SuperValue had several stores in New Zealand, including stores in Auckland and Christchurch and other cities.